- How big is the UK animal medicines industry?

 I’m worried about the health of my pet – what should I do?

-If you are worried, then contact your vet – they will be happy to speak to you and make an appointment to bring your pet in.
-NOAH’s Pet Health Information website includes some useful advice and a link to a list of veterinary practices so you can find one in your area.
+If you are worried, then contact your vet – they will be happy to speak to you and if necessary, make an appointment to bring your pet in.

 My question isn’t here – what should I do?